MicrosoftDocs/sql-docs/docs/sql-server/install/uninstall-an-existing-instance-of-sql-server-setup.md

    > [!NOTE]
    > The ReportServer databases are included with SQL Server Reporting Services.

-2.  **Delete the local security groups.** Before you uninstall [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], delete the local security groups for [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] components.

-3.  **Stop all**  [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] **services.** We recommend that you stop all [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] services before you uninstall [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] components.
+1.  **Stop all**  [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] **services.** We recommend that you stop all [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] services before you uninstall [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] components.
 Active connections can prevent successful uninstallation.

-4.  **Use an account that has the appropriate permissions.** Log on to the server by using the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] service account or by using an account that has equivalent permissions.
+1.  **Use an account that has the appropriate permissions.** Log on to the server by using the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] service account or by using an account that has equivalent permissions.
 For example, you can log on to the server by using an account that is a member of the local Administrators group.

 ## Uninstall